matter-labs/eip1962/Specification.md

 - create weierstrass curve instance based on `main_subgroup_order`, `A`, `B`, `base_field_modulus` and `extension_degree` parameters
 - later should follow operation-specific parameters, depending on curve

-Operations in G2 are the same as for G1 with a difference only in encoding of point coordinates now being in the extension of the base field.
+Operations in G2 are the same as for G1 with a difference only in encoding of point coordinates now being in the extension of the base field (`modulus_length*extension_degree`).

 ### ABI and parsing checks for pairing operation